 A clear timeline for returns can also help you predict revenue, since you can book the profit for sales that are older than the return deadline with no fear that you’ll have to give a refund.

-3) Accept e-commerce returns via shipment or in store
+3) Accept e-commerce returns via shipment or in store, if you have one

 By making the return process simpler, you help your customers make their returns more quickly and with less hassle.
 Faster returns also mean quicker turnaround for you.
 By giving your customers the incentive to quickly and easily return a product, you spend less time with reduced inventory.
 That allows you to get your merchandise into another customer’s hands more quickly.